ducktors/valkeyrie/docs/documentation.md

 - **V8 Serializer**: Uses Node.js's built-in serialization for efficient binary storage
 - **JSON Serializer**: Uses a custom JSON-based format with type information for better interoperability
+- **BSON Serializer**: Uses MongoDB's BSON format for efficient binary serialization
+- **MessagePack Serializer**: Uses the msgpackr library for compact binary serialization
+- **CBOR-X Serializer**: Uses the cbor-x library for high-performance CBOR serialization

-Both serializers preserve the original types when retrieving values, making them largely interchangeable from an API perspective, though with different performance and compatibility characteristics.
+All serializers preserve the original types when retrieving values, making them largely interchangeable from an API perspective, though with different performance and compatibility characteristics.

 ## Working with 64-bit Unsigned Integers (KvU64)